-Welcome to Jackson-Butts County, Georgia and our Tourism Blog!
+Welcome to Jackson-Butts County, Georgia and my Tourism Blog!
 If you’ve reached this site, then you’re interested in learning more about our little part of Central Georgia and all the cool things there are to see and do here!
 This site is completely dedicated to publishing articles and updates about tourism and exploring the things to see and do in Butts County, including places to see and a wide variety of events that go on throughout the year.

 Butts County, founded in 1825, is situated in the heart of Georgia, just 35 minutes north of Macon and 45 minutes south of Atlanta.
 Being that close to two of Georgia’s largest cities puts us within a short drive of most anything one could want to do, but that means we are just as close for people who want to get out of the city and spend the day in some of the most beautiful parts of the state.